YasiNoshirvan/multidimensional-energy-signature/README.md

 ---

-## Reproducibility
+## 🔒 Confidentiality & Research Restrictions

+This project was developed within an industrial research environment under confidentiality and data protection agreements.

-Due to confidentiality agreements and data protection constraints, the original datasets, experimental outputs, and industrial results used during the research cannot be publicly released.
+Due to company policies, contractual obligations, and customer data protection requirements, the following materials cannot be publicly released:

+- Original datasets
+- Internal experimental results
+- Research reports and thesis documents
+- Proprietary code components
+- Customer-related information
+- Operational outputs and analytics

+Only generalized implementations, architectural concepts, and reproducible workflow structures are shared in this repository.

+All publicly available materials have been carefully sanitized to ensure compliance with industrial confidentiality constraints.

+---

+## 🔁 Reproducibility

-This repository provides a generalized and reproducible implementation of the methodology and machine learning pipeline without exposing proprietary or confidential information.
+This repository provides a generalized and reproducible implementation of the machine learning methodology and pipeline architecture without exposing proprietary or confidential information.

-Synthetic/demo datasets may be included for demonstration purposes only.
+Synthetic/demo datasets may be included strictly for demonstration purposes.

 ---